Skip to main content

 Automatic watching (EXPERIMENTAL)

 This feature - currently hidden in the config file - is considered experimental and for advanced users only.
 If enabled, it will allow automatic watching of the filesystem which means new assets are automatically imported to Immich without needing to rescan.
-Deleted assets are, as always, marked as offline and can be removed with the "Remove offline files" button.

 If your photos are on a network drive, automatic file watching likely won't work.
 In that case, you will have to rely on a periodic library refresh to pull in your changes.